dwilliam62/nix-iso/README.md

 - COSMIC (nixos-cosmic, experimental)
 - Recovery (nixos-recovery)
 - NixOS UNSTABlE install scripts supporting
-  - ZFS'
+  - ZFS
   - BTRFS
   - XFS
   - EXT4
   - bcachefs
 - Documentation for the OS install scripts is below
 - There are dedicated links for each of the scripts below

 Note about live ISO GUIs: The GNOME and COSMIC profiles change only the live ISO user interface.
 The installers do NOT install GNOME or COSMIC onto the target